Starry Campion, Widow’s Frill, Catchfly

 The genus, Silene L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists a whopping 867 species in the Silene genus (as of 4-24-21 when I last updated this page.
-It is a member of the plant family Caryophyllaceae with a total of 98 genera.
-Those numbers could change periodically as updates are made.
+As of 12-14-22 when this page was last updated, Plants of the World Online lists a whopping 886 species in the Silene genus.
+It is a member of the plant family Caryophyllaceae with a total of 101 genera.
+Those numbers could change periodically as updates are made on POWO.